If you make physical contact with a police officer during the course of an arrest, the officer may charge you with resisting arrest.

 For this reason, if the Commonwealth finds you not guilty of the original crime, but rules that the officer had a legitimate reason to arrest you, you can still be charged with resisting arrest.

-Furthermore, you can still be charged with assaulting a police officer in the event of an unlawful arrest.
+Further, a judge can still convict you of assaulting a police officer even in the event of an unlawful arrest.

 Not Knowing You Were Being Arrested

 You can only be convicted of resisting arrest if you knew (or should have known) that you were being arrested by a legitimate law enforcement officer.

 The main scenario that this defense applies to is in cases where the officer in question was out of uniform and failed to identify themselves.

 If you had no way of knowing they were a police officer, you may be able to argue that your charges should be downgraded to misdemeanor assault, or even have them dropped entirely.